Effective Saturday, October 18, please observe the following changes to campus living to maximize our protection:

 How are new regulations going to affect housing and roommates?

-As we prepare for the fall and our students' return to campus, we recognize that the pandemic has changed the way we will be doing things on campus.
+We recognize that the pandemic has changed the way we are doing things on campus.
 This year, more than any other year, communication between roommates about shared expectations related to living arrangements will be essential.
 If there are any changes to housing due to public health and/or NYS guidance, we will reach out directly to any students affected.

-If a student presents symptoms or is identified as a proximate contact or exposed to someone with COVID 19, the student would call Siena College Health Services (an affiliate of St. Peter's Health Partners) to be further triaged and directed to an isolation room in Snyder Hall until a test has been done and results are in.
-In most situations, per New York state guidelines, a student would be placed on a medical leave and required to go home for recovery if tested positive.
-In cases where a students cannot leave campus (e.g., international students), quarantine rooms have been identified and will be used appropriately.
+If a student presents symptoms or is identified as a proximate contact or exposed to someone with COVID-19, the student would call Siena College Health Services (an affiliate of St. Peter's Health Partners) to be further triaged and directed to an isolation room until a test has been done and results are in.
+In most situations, per New York state guidelines, a student who tests positive would be placed on a medical leave and required to go home for recovery if tested positive.
+In cases where a student cannot leave campus (e.g., international students), quarantine rooms have been identified and will be used appropriately.